Kenwood, St George's Hill: Recreation

-Lennon, Cynthia, and Ono
+Lennon, Yoko Ono, and Cynthia

 In 1968, Cynthia went on vacation to Greece, leaving Lennon at Kenwood with Shotton.
 After several days of taking LSD and smoking marijuana, Lennon convened a meeting at the Beatles' business HQ to inform the others that he felt he was the reincarnation of Jesus Christ.
-Later that day he phoned Ono, whose own husband Tony (Anthony Cox) was in Paris on business, and invited her to Kenwood.
-Shotton left the two alone, whereupon Lennon invited Ono (who had also taken LSD) up to the attic to hear his largely experimental non-Beatles' recordings.
-For the rest of the night, the two collaborated on what became the Two Virgins album, and then "made love at dawn", according to Lennon.
+Later that day he phoned his artist friend Yoko Ono, whose husband Tony Cox was in Paris on business, and invited her to Kenwood.
+Shotton left the two alone, whereupon Lennon invited Ono (who had also taken LSD) up to the attic to hear his largely experimental non-Beatles recordings.
+For the rest of the night the two collaborated on what became the Two Virgins album, and then "made love at dawn", according to Lennon.
 Cynthia returned early from her vacation, and discovered Lennon and Ono sitting cross-legged on the floor and staring intently into each other's eyes (Ono was wearing one of Cynthia's bathrobes).
 In a state of shock, Cynthia then left to stay with friends for a few days, although Lennon and Cynthia were reconciled for a time upon her return to Kenwood.

 It was during Cynthia's next holiday in Italy that Lennon and Ono finally entered into a permanent relationship, and Lennon asked for a divorce.
 Cynthia, together with Julian and her mother, moved back into Kenwood for the summer, where Paul McCartney visited her to offer his support.
-On the journey to Kenwood he composed the song "Hey Jude", which eventually became The Beatles' biggest selling single.
+On the journey to Kenwood he composed the song "Hey Jude", which eventually became the Beatles' biggest-selling single.
 Lennon and Ono, meanwhile, were without a permanent address for a time.
-They stayed with McCartney at his house in Cavendish Avenue (where it is alleged that a further breach occurred in the Lennon–McCartney relationship when Lennon discovered a derogatory note written by McCartney) and with Peter Brown and then Neil Aspinall, before moving into an apartment leased by Starr at 34 Montagu Square, Marylebone in London.
+They stayed with McCartney at his house in Cavendish Avenue and with Peter Brown and then Neil Aspinall, before moving into an apartment leased by Ringo Starr at 34 Montagu Square, Marylebone, in London.
 They were evicted from this flat by the owner following a raid by the drug squad on 18 October 1968, and subsequent November trial, and so moved back into Kenwood for a short time, which had been vacated by Cynthia.
 In the new year Ono and Lennon moved into the Dorchester Hotel in London, leaving Kenwood for the last time.